talalmog8/maman14/README.md

 # maman14
-Compiler for made up assembly language done as finals project for course in openu.
+Compiler for made up assembly language, done as finals project for a course in openu.